omni/bridge-ui/README.md

 REACT_APP_DESCRIPTION | The meta description for the deployed bridge page

   * Run `npm run start`
-  * Make sure your web3 wallet (Nifty Wallet or MetaMask) is funded and connected to the POA Sokol Network (see step 2)
+  * Make sure your web3 wallet (Nifty Wallet, AlphaWallet or MetaMask) is funded and connected to the POA Sokol Network (see step 2)
   * Specify an amount and click `Transfer` to complete a cross-chain transaction from Sokol to Kovan

 ## Testing